lsoft/RelationalRoslyn/README.md

 # RelationalRoslyn

-Inspect your project's Roslyn metadata with SQL
+Inspect your project's Roslyn metadata with SQL.